Christmas In Portland: A Fairytale Holiday

 Portland celebrates Christmas with a rich variety of events happening across the city.
 In no other city will you find an entire cruise dedicated to Cinnamon Bear from the 1920’s radio show.
 The Pioneer Courthouse Square Tree Lighting, Lights on Peacock Lane, the Christmas Ship Parade and Santa Con are some of the events that successfully create holiday cheer among the residents.

 Pandora’s winter lights and Longfellow’s red scarf bring cheer in every nook and corner of this city, and no celebration is complete without involving the local brewers with the Holiday Ale Festival in Pioneer Courthouse Square.
 The events may sound normal, but the spirit with which it is done is something not found in most cities.
 For instance, carols are sung everywhere to commemorate the festival, but Portland will probably have about 250 tubes on hand to play the carols.
-Here are a few of the events that make Christmas in Portland exciting.
+Here are a few of the Christmas events in Portland that make the holiday season exciting.

 Witness the Grotto Festival of Lights